Aleandro2000/doit-web-app/README.md

 # Main component from the application

 ## Generally Aspects
-Thia application was made using ReactJS, NodeJS, ExpressJS, MongoDB, Stripe API and Ace Editor.
-All environmets variable are stored in .env files.
+This application was made using ReactJS, NodeJS, ExpressJS, MongoDB, Stripe API and Ace Editor.
+All environmets variable are stored in ".env" files.

 ## Front-end
 The routes for the entire application are defined in App.js int this mode: